CastoHu/BlogSource/README.md

-# BlogSource
+# SelfRepository
-Store pictures and other resources for my blog.
+For this moment, storing pictures and other resources for my blog.